encointer/book/src/tutorials-offline-payments.md

 # Offline Payments
+> this is a feature-preview which is not yet available on mainnet

 Encointer's offline payment system allows community currency transfers without an active internet connection.
 It uses zero-knowledge proofs (Groth16 on BN254) so a buyer can generate a payment proof offline and present it as a QR code.
-A seller (or any third party) can later settle the payment on-chain.
+A seller (or anyone who has the proof) can later settle the payment on-chain.

 We assume you already have
 * [set up the CLI client](./tutorials-cli.md)